-Please read the instructions below carefully and follow them faithfully.

-7 1.1 Style
+- 6 Please read the instructions below carefully and follow them faithfully. - 7 1.1 Style acknowledgments and references are allowed.
+Papers that exceed the page limit will not be reviewed,

 8 Papers to be submitted to NeurIPS 2024 must be prepared according to the instructions presented